hyperledger/aries-acapy-docs/docs/features/Endorser.md

 ## Requesting Transaction Endorsement

 Transaction Endorsement is built into the protocols for Schema, Credential Definition and Revocation.
-When executing one of the endpoints that will trigger a ledger write, an endorsement protocol can be explicitely requested by specifying the `connection_id` (of the Endorser connection) and `create_transaction_for_endorser`.
+When executing one of the endpoints that will trigger a ledger write, an endorsement protocol can be explicitly requested by specifying the `connection_id` (of the Endorser connection) and `create_transaction_for_endorser`.

 (Note that endorsement requests can be automated, see the secion on "Configuring ACA-Py" below.)